to the home page to the main navigation to the main content to the contact form to the search form

 Funding: ISTA (ISTA Reference Pest List project).

 Selection and review of articles: some were initially selected by Christine HENRY and Alex JEBB (FERA, UK), Terry AVELING, Nicole JOUBERT, Godfrey KGATLE, Edgar MANGWENDE, Gloria MUKWIRIMBA and Renaan THOMPSON (University of Pretoria, South Africa).
-Since 2018, the scientific literature is screened by Nicolas DENANCÉ.
-He coordinates international experts, with recognized expertise in seed pathology and from examination offices, seed companies, and academic research laboratories.
-They are involved in the evaluation of the selected articles.
+Since 2018, the scientific literature has been screening by successive people: Nicolas DENANCÉ (v1 to v9), Giulia FARINARO (v10, v11), and Caroline BELLENOT (v10 to V14).
+They coordinate international experts, with recognized expertise in seed pathology from examination offices, seed companies and academic research laboratories who are involved in evaluating of the selected articles.

 Validation: The ISTA Seed Health Committee checks and validates the content of the lists before its publication on ISTA website.